Kellogg, Idaho

 Kellogg is a city in the Silver Valley of Shoshone County, Idaho, United States, in the Idaho Panhandle region.
 The city lies near the Coeur d'Alene National Forest and about 36 miles (58 km) east-southeast of Coeur d'Alene along Interstate 90.
-As of the 2010 United States Census, the city had a total population of 2,120, down by a third from its population in 1980.
+As of the 2010 United States census, the city had a total population of 2,120, down by a third from its population in 1980.

 History

 Kellogg was incorporated in 1907.
 The city limits included mine property in 1955, and smelter property in 1956.
 The population in 1960 was about 6000.

 Kellogg is named after a prospector named Noah Kellogg.
-After nearly a century of bustling activity in the mines, including a history of disputes between union miners and mine owners, the Bunker Hill Mine (& smelter) closed in 1981, leaving thousands out of work and a history of lead contamination.
+The city became a center of mining for silver.
+Nearly a century of mine operations produced an extensive amount of silver.
+There was also a history of disputes between union miners and mine owners as workers tried to improve their conditions, including wages and safety conditions.
+With declining yield, the Bunker Hill Mine (& smelter) closed in 1981.
+Thousands lost their jobs, and the mining operations resulted in regional lead contamination of water and soil.
 Other mines reduced operations, as well.

+Since the mines closed, Kellogg has been developing as a resort town to take advantage of its mountains for skiing and other activities.
+By 1990 a 3.1 mi long track gave access by gondola from the city of Kellogg to an alpine ski lodge at 5700 ft on Kellogg Mountain.

-Since the mines have closed, Kellogg has been moving more towards a resort town; the development of new condos, hotels, restaurants, shops, a water park, and a new golf course continues at the base of the Silver Mountain Gondola.
-Kellogg was featured in The New York Times travel section in 2008 as an up-and-coming resort town.
+Condos, hotels, restaurants, shops, a water park, and a golf course have been developed in relation to Silver Mountain Resort on Kellogg Mountain.
+The city of Kellogg was featured in The New York Times travel section in 2008 as an up-and-coming resort town.